Andorra

 The principle of local self government shall be recognised in domestic legislation, and where practicable in the constitution.

-Article 79.1 of the Constitution provides that “The Local Councils, as organs of representation and administration of the Parishes, are public corporations with legal status and with local regulatory powers subject to law by means of ordinances, regulations and decrees.
-Within the area of their jurisdiction subject to the Constitution, the law and tradition, the Local Councils function under the principle of self-government, recognised and guaranteed by the Constitution”.
+In accordance with a long tradition of local self-government which is deeply rooted in the history of the Principality of Andorra, this principle is recognised in Article 79.1 of the Constitution, which provides that “the Comuns, as bodies representing and administering the parishes, are public authorities with legal personality and the power to enact local regulations, subject to the law, in the form of orders, regulations and decrees.
+Within the area of their jurisdiction and subject to the Constitution, the law and tradition, they function according to the principle of self-government, recognised and guaranteed by the Constitution”.

-The rapporteurs consider that the requirements of Article 2 of the Charter are fully respected in Andorra.
+The rapporteurs therefore consider that the system currently in force in Andorra fully meets the requirements of Article 2 of the Charter.

 Article 3.1